MarcDagher/Bound_Harmony/README.md

 - Before moving on to data testing, it's noteworthy that the dataset shows nearly equal distribution, with 50% of respondents falling on each side of the data spectrum, making it a relatively balanced dataset.

 - To assess the data's capabilities, a classification approach is adopted.
-Classification involves specifying the label to be predicted, and in our case, the label is "in_a_relationship."
+Classification involves, stating to the model the label to be predicted, "in_a_relationship.".
 This label represents the likelihood that a user, based on their set of interests, is in a relationship.

 - The model is then automatically trained on Weka using cross-validation.
 Cross-validation is a training technique which repeats a set of attributes multiple times and in a randomized way, in order to make the model's learning more diverse.
 The following results are from the trained model on Weka:

 <br></br>
 <img src="./readme/machine_learning/model_1_weka_1.png"/>
 <br></br>

-- Specified to the model what it should use as attributes and what it will be predicting, the classification label.
-The following snippet shows that code representing the description, to the model, of the attributes and the class label.
+- To train the model using python, I specified to the model what it should use as attributes and what it will be predicting, the classification label.
+The following snippet shows the code representing the description, to the model, of the attributes and the class label.

 <img src="./readme/machine_learning/attributes.png"/>